gadavis2/http-api-lambda-proxy/README.md

 ## Overview of http-api-lambda-proxy
 This serverless application deploys an Amazon API Gateway HTTP API with a default route and basic CORS configuration.
-The default route is integrated with a Lambda function that logs the API event (v2) to a CloudWatch Logs log group and returns basic information about the event to the caller.
+The default route is integrated with a Lambda function (nodejs) that logs the API event (v2) to a CloudWatch Logs log group and returns basic information about the event to the caller.

 ## Test the application
 Once the application is deployed, retrieve the HttpApiEndpoint value from CloudFormation Outputs.
 Either browse to the endpoint in a web browser or call the endpoint from Postman.